talyaron/delib-v3/README.md

 define new project in firebase.

-Inside firebase setting -> chose config -> copy.

 ## Config
+Inside firebase console setting -> chose config -> copy.

-create new config file - configKey.js in src/functions/firebase and paste there the config from firebase.
+Create new config file - configKey.js in src/functions/firebase and paste there the config from firebase console.

 for example:
 ```